j-ostmeyer/stylegan3/README.md

 After a GAN has been trained on say portraits in general, it can be refined to produce only portraits by a particular artist.
 This doesn't always work well though.
 It is implemented in `posttrain.sh`.

+### Translating metrics outputs into CSV

+Some programs (e.g. gnuplot) can't handle JSON files, so `json2csv.sh` translates the metrics to CSV format.

 ## Release notes